The last Winterfest film I saw in Hallmark Channel’s 2017 line up, The Birthday Wish is as cute as its promo spot suggests.

 TV MOVIE REVIEW | Love on Ice (2017) – Wintry Romance about Second Chances

-Penned by a familiar Hallmark scripter (Hello, It’s Me, Wedding Bells, The Convenient Groom) one of the things I like best about this teleplay is the humor.
-It works well on so many levels.
-From sappy slapstick (a desperate search for a ring) to a more realistic approach (playful competitive competition), everything blends nicely.
-As I watched this one, that’s the memory that stuck with me.
-The humor and the way the script allows these characters to shine, all of which is assisted by the talents of its cast.
+Penned by a familiar Hallmark script writer (Hello, It’s Me, Wedding Bells, The Convenient Groom) one of the things I like best is the humor.
+It works well on many levels.
+From sappy slapstick (a search for a ring) to a more realistic approach (playful competitive competition), it all comes together.
+As I watched this one, this is the memory that sticks with me.
+The humor and the way the script allows these characters to shine, all of which the talent of its cast assists.

 Speaking of, it was great fun to see Luke McFarlane (a familiar Hallmark leading man) in this role.
-He’ll be familiar to those who saw Dashing Through the Snow and The Memory Book.
+He’ll be familiar to those who like Dashing Through the Snow and The Memory Book.
 Costume drama enthusiasts may also recognize him from Mercy Street.
-Fun fact: in ‘Memory,’ Luke’s co-star is Megan Ory who plays Red on Once Upon a Time.
-In The Birthday Wish he romances Once’s Cinderella, actress Jessy Schram (who plays Cinderella in recurring appearances on the ABC fairy tale).
+Fun fact: in ‘Memory,’ Luke’s co-star Megan Ory plays Red on Once Upon a Time.
+In this he romances Once’s Cinderella, actress Jessy Schram (who plays Cinderella in recurring appearances on the ABC fairy tale).
 The careers in this film are also interesting which gives the story a new layer.

 TV MOVIE REVIEW | Love Blossoms (2017) – Romance Blooms and Mingles in Exotic Locales